 Determine what a disengaged contact means to your business.

 Determine how long a disengaged contact should continue receiving emails from your company.
-The longer you continue to send to disengaged contacts, the bigger the negative impact it will have on your brand's deliverability.
+The longer you continue to send to disengaged contacts, the more significant the negative impact it will have on your brand's deliverability.

 Finally, decide how to manage contacts who have become disengaged.
-You can either remove such contacts from your mailing list without any notification or try running a re-engagement campaign to give them the last opportunity to stay on your list.
+You can either remove such contacts from your mailing list without any notification or run a re-engagement campaign to give them the last opportunity to stay on your list.

 Running a well-planned sun-setting strategy can bring the following benefits to your email campaigns:

-You will always have an active emails list with users who are really interested in your promotions;
+You will always have an active emails list with users who are interested in your promotions;

 Your email deliverability will improve - you will see better open and click rates and have greater engagement on your campaigns;